Saba Mubarak

-Saba Ahmed Soliman Mubarak El Siouf (صبا أحمد سليمان مبارك السيوف; born April 10, 1976 in Anjara, Jordan) is a Jordanian actress and producer.
+Saba Ahmed Soliman Mubarak El Siouf (صبا أحمد سليمان مبارك السيوف; born April 10, 1976, in Anjara, Jordan) is a Jordanian actress and producer.
 She graduated from Yarmouk University in 2001 with a bachelor's degree in Theater acting and Directing.
-In 1998, she started her acting career with her role in the Jordanian TV series directed by Mohamed Azizia Qamar wa Sahar.
+In 1998, she started her acting career with her role in the Jordanian TV series Qamar wa Sahar, directed by Mohamed Azizia.
 Since then, Mubarak has been part of many important TV dramas and films such as Balqis, Moga Harra, Al Ahd, the three seasons of Hekayat Banat from 2012 to 2017, the Price, Agent Hamilton: But Not If It Concerns Your Daughter and the Guest: Aleppo to Istanbul.
 She also had her first cinematic role in the Jordanian film Safar Al-Ajneha (Travel of the Wings) directed by Tha’er Mousa in 2003.
 Then she starred in several Jordanian films until her Egyptian cinema breakthrough, which came after her participation in Mohamed Amin's film Bentein Men Misr (Two Girls from Egypt).
-She is also the daughter of the Palestinian plastic artist Hanan Al-Agha.
+She is the daughter of the Palestinian plastic artist Hanan Al-Agha.

 In 2011, Mubarak established Pan East Media, a Jordanian media production company.
 The company started its production activity in 2013 through the TV series Zain and Tawq Al Asphalt in 2014.